-It is necessary to mark purebred pigs so they will be properly identified if they are to be recorded.
+It is necessary to mark purebred pigs so that they will be properly identified if they are to be recorded.
 Since metal tags are easily pulled out of the ears, it is more practical to use one of the well recognized systems of ear notching.
-Notches may be cut into the ear with a knife when the pig is small.
-It is preferable, however, to use a special ear-notcher.
+Notches may be cut into the ear with a knife v.hen the pig is small.
+It is preferable, however, to use a special earnotcher.
 (Fig. 25).
 Pigs should have their ears notched before the litters are allowed to intermingle.
 A good rule to follow is to mark the pigs the first or second day.
-In Fig. 26 will be found a satisfactory method for marking.
+In Figure 26 will be found a satisfactory method for marking.

-Fig. 25.-A. Ear marker for notching the ears.
+Figure 25.-A. Ear marker for notching the earc.
 B. Nippers commonly used for cutting "needle teeth" in young pigs.